nkcheung/Pneumonia-CNN/README.md

-## Model
+## Transfer Learning Model
-ResNet34 is used for transfer learning for this project.
+ResNet34 (released by Microsoft Research) is used for transfer learning for this project.